 Further, we risk assess all of our suppliers in relation to the Act's requirements.
 We ask any supplier which we do not consider low risk to complete a specific questionnaire to provide evidence to us that they have considered the Act's requirements and confirm that they are applying the Act's requirements.
-The content of the questionnaire determines whether any additional steps are necessary for compliance with the Act.

-This supply chain due diligence is carried out initially and during the life of our supplier relationships.
+This supply chain due diligence is not only carried out initially but during the life of our supplier relationships.